roryp/Generative-AI-for-beginners-java/README.md

 5. Wait ~2 minutes for the environment to be ready
 6. Jump straight to [The first example](./02-SetupDevEnvironment/README.md#step-2-create-a-github-personal-access-token)

+> **Prefer to Clone Locally?**
+>
+> This repository includes 50+ language translations which significantly increases the download size.
+To clone without translations, use sparse checkout:
+> ```bash
+> git clone --filter=blob:none --sparse https://github.com/microsoft/Generative-AI-for-beginners-java.git
+> cd Generative-AI-for-beginners-java
+> git sparse-checkout set --no-cone '/*' '!translations' '!translated_images'
+> ```
+> This gives you everything you need to complete the course with a much faster download.

 ## Multi-Language Support

 ### Supported via GitHub Action (Automated & Always Up-to-Date)